MediaMath/screenshooter/README.md

 ##Usage

-Screenshooter is made of three seperate modules, capsule, differ, and saves.
+Screenshooter is made of three seperate modules: capsule, differ, and saves.
 Capsule is the wrapper for selenium webdriver that takes screenshots and uses them to implement differ.
 Differ takes the images and creates the image differences of them.
 Saves grabs all the existing images from some external or local source and packages them into a single multi-dimensional dictionary that can be used by Differ.

 All interaction with screenshooter can be done through capsule (if the defaults on differ are acceptable; future versions will allow altering of differ via the config file).